 You're going to love listening to classical music performed in the stunning La Sainte Chapelle.
 Come for the music and be amazed by the recently restored stained glass and Gothic architecture.
-Sitting among these magnificent windows is an experience not to be missed, especially while listening some of the greatest pieces of music ever composed.
+Sitting among these magnificent windows is an experience not to be missed, especially while listening to some of the greatest pieces of music ever composed.
 Only a few dates have tickets still available, so act now.

-Could there be anything more thrilling that listening to classical and spiritual music in the word's most famous 850-year-old cathedral?
-There are usually a handful of great performances during the holiday season.
+Could there be anything more thrilling than listening to classical and spiritual music in the word's most famous 850-year-old cathedral?
+There are a handful of great performances during the holiday season.
 Believe us, attending a concert at Notre-Dame Cathedral will be one of the highlights of your trip to Paris.
 Tickets are still available for the December 13 & December 29 performances.

 Noël just wouldn't be Noël without seeing a performance of that special holiday ballet, Tchaikovsky's Swan Lake.
-This is so traditional in Paris than many Parisians can't imagine the season going by without heading to Opera Bastille to see Swan Lake performed.
+Especially on New Years Eve!
+This black-tie event has only a few tickets left so act now if you want to visit Opera Bastille to see Swan Lake performed.

 • Opera Bastille